Module 0: The two functions everything hinges on

 The loss: how wrong is the network, in one number

 The network's final layer produces a single number (a logit), which a last sigmoid converts to a probability p that the input belongs to class 1.
-Training needs a score for how bad p is against the true label y (0 or 1).
-We use binary cross-entropy (BCE):
+Training needs to compress "how good are the predictions right now?" into a single number it can push downhill, step by step.

 BCE loss at p = 0.5 = 0.693147 (ln 2 = 0.693147)